vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 | ^ab        | abc    | 1 match  |
 |            | acb    | No match (starts with a but not followed by b) |

+- `$` - Dollar

-The dollar symbol $ is used to check if a string ends with a certain character.
+Used to check if a string ends with a certain character.

 | Expression | String  | Matched? |
 |------------|---------|----------|